cap-js/docs/java/query-execution.md

 ### Optimistic Concurrency Control {#optimistic}

 Use _optimistic_ concurrency control to detect concurrent modification of data _across requests_.
-The implementation relies on a _version_ value - the _ETag_, which changes whenever an entity instance is updated.
-Typically, the ETag value is stored in an element of the versioned entity.
+The implementation relies on an _ETag_, which changes whenever an entity instance is updated.
+Typically, the ETag value is stored in an element of the entity.

 #### Optimistic Concurrency Control in OData